Battle of Peshawar (1001): Background

 In 962, Alp-Tegin, a Turkic ghulam or slave soldier, who rose to be the commander of the army in Khorasan in the service of the Samanids, seized Ghazna and set himself up as a ruler there.
 In 997, Mahmud ascended the throne at Ghazni, a successor to Sabuktigin, Mahmud started to vigorously expand his domain, and vowed to invade India every year until the northern lands were his.
-In 1001 he arrived at Peshawar with a select group of 15,000 cavalry, and a large corps of ghazis and Afghans.
-This began a struggle with the Hindu Shahi kingdom which extended from Laghman to Kashmir and from Sirhind to Multan.
-The Hindu Shahi ruler Jayapala attacked the Ghaznavids, but was defeated, then again later when his army of a reported size of over 100,000 was beaten.
-The territories were annexed by the Ghaznavids.
+The Hindu Shahi kingdom extended from Laghman to Kashmir and from Sirhind to Multan.

 Battle

+In September 1001, Mahmud arrived at Peshawar with a select group of 15,000 cavalry and a large corps of 10,000 ghazis and Afghans.
+Jayapal advanced to confront Mahmud with an army of 12,000 cavalry, 30,000 infantry, and 300 war elephants, positioning himself directly in front of Mahmud's camp.
+The two armies clashed on 27 November 1001 CE.
+The battle continued until noon, when the Hindu forces, unable to withstand the Ghaznavids, broke and fled.

-An account of the battle between the invading Turkic Ghaznavids and the Shahi kingdom was given by Al-Utbi in Tarikh Yamini.
+An account of the battle between the invading Turkic Ghaznavids and the Shahi kingdom was given by Al-Utbi inTarikh Yamini.
 According to Al-Utbi, Mahmud pitched his tent outside the city upon reaching Peshawar.
 Jayapala avoided action for some time waiting for reinforcements, and Mahmud then took the decision to attack with swords, arrows, and spears.
 Jayapala moved his cavalry and elephants to engage his opponent, but his army was decisively defeated.

-According to the sources, Jayapala, along with members of his family were captured, and valuable personal adornments were taken off the prisoners, including a necklace of great value from Jayapala.
-The number of Hindu dead ranged from 5,000 to 15,000, and five hundred thousands were said to have been taken captive.
-Judging from the personal adornments taken off captured Hindus, Jayapala's army was not prepared for battle and thousands of children were taken captive as well.
+Jayapala, along with his fifteen sons and grandsons were captured, and valuable personal adornments were taken off the prisoners, including fifteen necklaces each valued at 80,000 dinars.
+The number of Hindu casualties ranged from 5,000 to 15,000 while 15 elephants were killed.
+100,000 were said to have been taken captive.
+Other sources estimate 500,000.
+Judging from the personal adornments taken off captured Hindus, Jayapala's army was not prepared for battle and thousands were taken captive as well.